svgeesus/EuroMPE/Duophonic/pitch-dac.md

 DAC output impedance is 3.4k for AD5781ARUZ so buffer with an op-amp on the output.

 ## Vref connection

+See [The 20-Bit DAC Is the Easiest Part of a 1-ppm-Accurate Precision Voltage Source](https://www.analog.com/en/analog-dialogue/articles/20-bit-dac-and-accurate-precision-voltage-source.html) for general guidance (with the 20 bit version of this DAC, the AD5791).

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.
 DAC Vref input impedance is 5/6.6/? kΩ at midscale, but code dependent.